-Suppose you draw breath in for 12 seconds (matras) then you should throw breath out for 24 seconds & hold it for 48 seconds.
+Suppose you draw breath in for 12 seconds (matras) then you should throw the breath out for 24 seconds & hold it for 48 seconds.
 It is called the Inferior pranayama.

 After practicing inferior pranayama for almost 1 month, middle pranayama should be approached.
 Then after 3 months of practice, the practitioner should begin practicing superior pranayama.

-Swami Swatmarama commonly used the word ‘Kumbhaka’ in place of Pranayama because Kumbhaka means ‘Restraining the breath.’
-Pranayama formerly practiced making our lungs able to restrain the breath for an extended period.
+Swami Swatmarama commonly used the word ‘Kumbhaka’ in place of Pranayama because Kumbhaka means ‘Restraining the breath’ & Pranayama formerly practiced making our lungs able to restrain the breath for an extended period.

 1. Surya Bhedana

-Sitkari means sipping sound.
-This sound of sitkari pranayama letting fresh air enters through our mouth while teeth closed.
+The sound produced in sitkari pranayama letting fresh air enters through our mouth while teeth closed.
 Sitkari pranayama can be practiced after asana practice & in hot weather to cool down body temperature & relax the mind.

 Sitali means soothing effect.
 In Sitali pranayama, Breath is drawing in as taking a sip through a straw.

-Exhalation in brahmari pranayama is done with ‘hmm’ sound introduced from the back of the throat.
+Exhalation in brahmari pranayama is done with the ‘hmm’ sound introduced from the back of the throat.

 In bhastrika pranayama with inhalation and exhalation, the abdominal wall moves in and out like bellows.
 It is also called the bellows breath.

 This practice consists of throat contraction to fill the lungs with fresh air through both nostrils.
 Ujjayi pranayama a.k.a Victorious Breath.
 It’s beneficial for people who have insomnia and mental stress.

 In plavini pranayama, the stomach is filled with fresh air through the mouth.
 Air held into the stomach.
 This results in a bloated stomach & hence practitioner feels like floating (Plavini) over a water body.